asimihsan/notes/[frwk] ios_notes.md

 - For TCP, basically says to refer to _Stream Programming Guide_, provides short summary on p9.

+### 17: Concurrency Programming Guide

+- _Grand Central Dispatch (GCD)_: define tasks and add them to appropriate dispatch queue.
+- _Operation queues_: Objective-C object that act like dispatch queues.
+Much more startup efficiency than threads.
+	- `NSOperationQueue`.
+	- Not first-in first-out.
+	- Can have task dependencies.
+	- Tasks are subclass instances of `NSOperation`, _operation objects_.
+Use KVO.
+	-  p13 => initially assume no task is too small.
+- _Dispatch queue_: C-based mechanism for first-in first-out serial or concurrent executing of tasks.
+- _Block object_: C-based, similar to function pointers, can be copied onto heap with their own scope.
+- _Dispatch source_: C-based, monitor system events asynchronously.
+Part of GCD.
+- Process
+	-	Define your application's expected behaviour.
+		-	Enumerate the tasks your application performs and the objects or data structures associated with each task.
+		-	Break each task down furhter into a set of steps.
+	-	Identify places where code may benefit from concurrency.
+Maybe change order.
+No task is too small.
+	-	Identify the queues you need.
+- p17: `NSInvocationOperation`: as-is object to execute object:selector:.
+Subclass of `NSOperation`.
+- p17: `NSBlockOperation`: as-is object to execute blocks concurrently.
+- p19: only need to implement _concurrent operation_ if you need to execute asynchronously without adding to operation queue.
+- p19, listing 2-1: creating an `NSInvocationOperation`.
+- p20, listing 202: creating an `NSBlockOperation` object.
+- p27: `NSOperation` is KVO compliant for all these keys.
+- p29: `addDependency:` to `NSOperation`.
+- p29: `setQueuePriority:` for `NSOperation`.
+- p33: executing operations, adding operations to an operation queue.
+- p34: `setMaxConcurrentOperationCount:` sets concurrency for operation queue object.
+- p35: cancelling. `cancel` on `NSOperation` or `cancelAllOperations`on `NSOperationQueue`.
+- p37: `setSuspended:` to suspend/resume queue.
+- p39: _private dispatch queue_: serial queue for GCD.
+Can create as many as you want.
+- p39: _global dispatch queue_: concurrent queue for GCD.
+There are three of these per application.
+- p39: _main dispatch queue_: globally available serial queue that runs on app's main thread.
+- p41: _dispatch group_: monitor a set of block objects for completion.
+- p41: _dispatch semaphore_: efficient semaphore
+- p41: _dispatch source_: generate notifications.
+- p43: use context pointer of dispatch queue to share data.
+- p43: if blocks have more than a few Objective-C objects enclose parts of the block in an `@autorelease`.
+- p43: getting global dispatch queue:

+		dispatch_queue_t aQueue = dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0);

+- p44: create/use serial dispatch queues to protect a resource (i.e. not use locks) or synchronize some key behaviour.

+		dispatch_queue_t queue;
+		queue = dispatch_queue_create("com.example.MyQueue", NULL);

+- p45: `dispatch_get_current_queue` to test identity of current queue from block.
+- p45: `dispatch_get_main_queue` to get serial dispatch queue associated with app's main thread.
+- p46: `dispatch_set_context` and `dispatch_get_context` to associated shared data with queue or block.
+- p48: `dispatch_async` and `dispatch_async_f` to asynchronously add task to queue.
+Example here.
+- p49: completion blocks, executed after task complete.
+Example in listing 3-4.
+- p51: `dispatch_apply` or `dispatch_apply_f` to parallelzie loops.
+Consider using stridling to batch loops (p78).
+- p52: suspending and resuming queues.
+- p53: example of using dispatch semaphore to limit maximum number of files open.
+- p53: waiting on groups of queued tasks.
+- p54: don't call `dispatch_sync` from a task on the same queue.
+If you need to then use `dispatch_async`.
+- p56: dispatch sources:
+	-	_timer dispatch sources_: periodic notifications.
+	-	_signal dispatch sources_: UNIX signals
+	-	_descriptor sources_: file/socket data available for read/write, file data and metadata changes.
+	-	_process dispatch sources_: process exit/fork.
+	-	_custom dispatch sources_: make yourself.
+	- replace asynchronous callback functions.
+-	dispatch sources submits event handler whenenver corresponding event occurs.
+- p57: creating dispatch sources:
+	-	`dispatch_source_create`
+	-	configure; assign event handler (`dispatch_source_set_event_handler` or `dispatch_source_set_event_handler_f`), or for timers use `dispatch_source_set_timer`.
+	-	optional cancelling handler.
+	-	call `dispatch_resume` to start processing.
+- p59, table 4-1: getting data from a dispatch source.
+- p63, listing 4-1: creating a timer dispatch source.
+- p65, listing 4-2: reading data from a file.
+- p67, listing 4-3: writing data to a file.

 ### 22: Core Data Tutorial for iOS

 - Reference: _Core Data Programming Guide_